xAirx/ReactNative-RestaurantAppProject/README.md

 Expected List of Features & Architecture

 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;

+## This section is moving from REDUX / LocalStorage functionality above to a real database to store information.

+	See : https://github.com/xAirx/Backend-for-React-Native-project/edit/master/README.md for backend developmen tie in.

 	---------Login functionality, with registration, JWT, communicating with the backend express API ----------